wang-jingyi/Ziqian/README.md

 # README #

-***For FASE reviewers, check the ziqian/model folder for all the relevant systems and models used of the evaluation part the paper.***

-***For TACAS reviewers, check the ziqian/lar folder for all the relevant systems and models used for the evaluation part of the paper.***

 ***ZiQian*** is a research tool actively maintained in SUTD, Singapore, to learn probabilistic models (mainly DTMCs) from system logs for model checking.

 * In the first stage, ZiQian supports learning from multiple executions and a single execution.
 For both cases, two categories of algorithms are implemented: state-of-art tree based algorithms and evolution-based algorithms.